 1. Bachelor's Degree from a recognised university or polytechnic outside of Finland

-In order to be eligible for admission you must hold a bachelor's degree from a university or a polytechnic with the major subject Business Administration and/or Economics.
+In order to be eligible for admission you must hold a bachelor's degree with the major subject Business Administration and/or Economics from a university or a polytechnic located outside Finland.

 2. Language requirements - see details about Language Requirements on our webpage Enclosures and regulations